Bytom for beginner buyers: How to buy, sell and trade Bytom

 Step 2.
 Deposit funds into your account

-Before going any further, it’s important to point out that most exchanges don’t allow you to buy BTM with fiat currency such as Singapore dollars.
+Before going any further, it’s important to point out that most exchanges don’t allow you to buy BTM with fiat currency such as GBP.
 Instead, you’ll need to exchange cryptocurrency such as bitcoin (BTC) or Ether (ETH) for BTM.

 To transfer these crypto coins into your exchange account, login and look for the “Deposit” link.
 Copy the address for your wallet and then transfer over the necessary amount.